2 FlexiBowl® and 2 Cameras#

 Variant B — 2 Robots, 2 FlexiBowl®#

-In this variant, each robot is dedicated to a single station: Robot 1 performs picking on FlexiBowl® 1, and Robot 2 performs picking on FlexiBowl® 2.
+In this variant, each robot is dedicated to a single station: Robot 1 performs picking on FlexiBowl® 1, Robot 2 performs picking FlexiBowl® 2.
 The two cells are independent and do not overlap.

 In this variant as well, each station supports both Standard and Mix applications.